 The Organic Styling Pomade & Beard Balm’s list of ingredients also includes organic beeswax – a key reason for the pomade’s exception hold – coconut oil, olive oil, and other pure essential oils that provide control, moisture, and shine to your hair or beard.

 The “hold” you’ll get with this pomade is medium and flexible, while your hair and beard look natural, not hard and crunchy like with other products.
-You’ll also like the fact that this pomade reduces hair and beard flakes while softening your whiskers.
-(For a detailed guide on the best beard balms check out our review here).

 Moreover, it has a nice, lightweight lemony scent that’s pleasing without being overpowering.

 This stuff works – whether it’s for your hair or your beard.
 If you care about what goes on your hair and beard as much as you do about what goes into your body, you’ll love this pomade.

 The art of applying pomade (A simple, illustrated guide)

 But pomade … well, let’s just say that there’s a bit more technique involved.

 Not like performing brain surgery kind of technique, mind you, but just enough to make sure the job gets done the right way.